Piotr1215/cloudrumble/docs/README.md

 | 3.
 Visual representation | Create diagrams, mindmaps and other visual representation of the topic. | Use for complex topics, typically architecture and high level design. |
 | 4.
 Visual representation with summary | Create diagrams, mindmaps and other visual representation of the topic with summary in your own words. | Use for complex topics that you need to understand on a deep level. |
 | 5.
 Design to teach | Use all the above techniques, but always ask youself a question, how can I teach this topic to anyone in best possible way?
 Typically you would create a blog, youtube video or engage directly with community | Use for very complex topics or the ones you wish to became expert in.
 By far making notes and content in a way that is designed to teach someone is the best ways to learn. |

-This article and accompanying [GtiHub Repo](https://github.com/Piotr1215/dca-prep-kit) is my way of learning, making notes and in the same time giving back to great open source community.
-Try it yourself, just a few markdown files and you will have a useful handbook for learning and reference later on.

-Sections below contain my notes and diagrams as well as docker commands and tips and tricks.
-This is by definition an opinionated learning material, but I hope you will find it useful on your journey to learning and passing Docker Certified Associate exam.

-Please let me know in comments if you spot an error and feel free to do a PR if you would like to contribute to the repo.

-I wish you best of luck on getting the Docker Certified Associate certification :)

 ## Basic Concepts